Concord-EPMA/Concord-Sparrow/README.md

 # Deploying Sparrow on a Digital Ocean droplet
+- Go to billing and add PROMO CODE : ACTIVATE60
 - Droplet configuration/type : Basic - Shared CPU - 4 vCPUs - 8 GB - 160 GB - 5 TB - $40/month
 - Open the console online and enter the following commands